jacobmcl7/ULEZ_house_prices_WMESP/README.md

 # ULEZ_house_prices_WMESP
 This is the online appendix accompanying the working paper 'How Does Emissions-Charging Influence House Prices?
-Evidence From London’s ULEZ', available at https://warwick.ac.uk/fac/soc/economics/research/wmesp/ and also above.
+Evidence From London’s ULEZ', soon to be available at https://warwick.ac.uk/fac/soc/economics/research/wmesp/ and also available above.

 ----